domenic/get-originals/README.md

 > If [IsArray](https://tc39.github.io/ecma262/#sec-isarray)(_value_) is true, return true.

 This phrasing ensures that, even if the layered API is being invoked in a context where `IDBObjectStore.prototype.get` or `Array.isArray` have been mucked with, the specification is still able to run normally.
-This is important for allowing implementations more internal flexibility in how they implement the specification, without their every move being interceptable by JavaScript code runnign in the page.
+This is important for allowing implementations more internal flexibility in how they implement the specification, without their every move being interceptable by JavaScript code running in the page.

-However, calling these underlying operations is not an ability currently available to web developers.
-Thus, it violates the layered API constraint of not using any un-layered magic.
+However, invoking these underlying operations is not an ability currently available to web developers.
+Thus, invoking them violates the layered API constraint of not using any un-layered magic.

-This proposal provides a series of methods for getting the "original" values of JavaScript and web platform built-ins, thus exposing this capability to web developers.
+This proposal provides a series of methods for accessing the "original" values of JavaScript and web platform built-ins, thus exposing this capability to web developers.
 In turn, that allows layered API specifications to use such phrases as the above, without violating their layering constraint.

 In addition to unlocking the layered API work, we envision this capability being generally useful for libraries interested in being robust against diverse environments.
 Beyond the web platform, Node.js may also be interested in implementing this API, so that they can write their built-in modules in a robust fashion.